cupcakes/GIT414/README.md

 # GIT 414 Web Site Design/Internet/Web

-These are all of the assignment's for Arizona State University's GIT 414.
+This repository features all of the assignments for Arizona State University's GIT 414 Web Site Design/Internet/Web course.